CAP-level Authorization

 entity Orders @(restrict: [

-{ grant: 'READ', to: 'Auditor', where: 'country = $user.country' },
+{ grant: 'READ', to: 'Auditor', where: (country = $user.country) },

-{ grant: ['READ','WRITE'], where: 'CreatedBy = $user' },
+{ grant: ['READ','WRITE'], where: (CreatedBy = $user) },

-user can read all orders with matching country
+]) {/*...*/}Here an Auditor user can read all orders with matching country or that they have created.

 Annotations such as @requires or @readonly are just convenience shortcuts for @restrict, for example:

-is the same as@restrict: [{ grant:'READ' }]
+@requires: 'Viewer'is equivalent to@restrict: [{grant:'*', to: 'Viewer'}]@readonlyis the same as@restrict: [{ grant:'READ' }]

 Supported Combinations with CDS Resources